US STOCKS-Futures edge up, jobless claims on tap

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)

-NEW YORK, March 7 U.S. stock index futures edged up on Thursday, suggesting investors will attempt to hold on to recent gains, with data on the jobs market due to be released later in the morning.
+NEW YORK, March 7 U.S. stock index futures rose slightly on Thursday, ahead of data on the jobs market due later in the morning, with investors poised to push the rally to new highs.

-The Dow surged to record levels for a second day on Wednesday, while the S&P 500 inched up to just 1.5 percent below its own record close.
+* The Dow racked up record levels for the second day in a row on Wednesday, while the S&P 500 inched up to just 1.5 percent below its own record close.

-A strengthening economy and loose monetary policy by central banks around the world have pushed U.S. equity markets higher this year.
-While some expect the market will ease off its current lofty levels, so far, dips have been short-lived as investors look for an opportunity to buy.

-"It appears the positive feeling in this market has shifted (the attitude) a bit from waiting for a pullback to put money to work, to not missing a train that's leaving the station," said Art Hogan, managing director of Lazard Capital Markets in New York.

-A report on initial jobless claims due at 8:30 am ET (1300 GMT) is expected to show the number of people filing for unemployment benefits rose slightly to 355,000 last week.
+* A report on initial jobless claims due at 8:30 am ET (1300 GMT) was expected to show the number of people filing for unemployment benefits rose slightly to 355,000 last week, and the trend of a slowly improving job market is seen to be intact.

-Investor attention will remain on the labor market ahead of Friday's non-farm payroll report, which is expected to show the economy added 160,000 jobs in February.
-Though high unemployment has been a weak spot of the economic recovery, the labor market is seen to be healing slowly.
+* Investor attention will remain on the labor market ahead of Friday's non-farm payroll report, which is expected to show the economy added 160,000 jobs in February.

-S&P 500 futures rose 0.5 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures gained 14 points, and Nasdaq 100 futures added 3.75 points.
+S&P 500 futures rose 2 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 38 points, and Nasdaq 100 futures added 4 points.

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)